nghttp2/nghttp2/doc/nghttpx.1.rst

     Otherwise, someone  may change  the backend  server, and break your services,  or expose confidential information to the outside the world.

+    To  make  this  frontend  as  health  monitor  endpoint, specify  "healthmon"  parameter.
+This is  disabled  by default.
+Any  requests which come through  this address are replied with 200 HTTP status, without no body.

     Default: ``*,3000``